Johnny4it/GitTest/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL.
-Create a new brach is very quick.
+Create a new brach is very quick and simple.